BIRSAx2/klotski/docs/manual/getting_started.md

 file, building the game from source using Java and Gradle, or importing it into your favorite IDE, we've got you covered.
 Follow the instructions below to get started with Klotski on your preferred platform.

+## Platforms

+- `core`: Main module with the application logic shared by all platforms.
+- `desktop`: Primary desktop platform using LWJGL3.
+- `android`: Android mobile platform.
+Needs Android SDK.

 ## Option 1: Download the pre-built JAR file

 1. Visit the official [GitHub repository](https://github.com/BIRSAx2/klotski/releases) for Klotski.